 The arrow on either side of the instrument cluster flashes to indicate the direction of the turn, and proper operation of the front and rear turn signal lights.
 If a defective bulb or wiring circuit is detected for the turn signal system, the arrow indicators will flash at a faster rate.
-Also, the "LAMP OUT" indicator in the instrument cluster will be illuminated and a chime will be heard.
 If an indicator fails to light when the lever is moved, it would suggest that the switch or indicator lamp is defective.